Deploy a smart contract on Monad using Foundry

 template to create a new project.

 Foundry-Monad is a Foundry template with Monad configuration.
-So developers don't have to do the initial configuration in Foundry for Monad network.

 The below command uses foundry-monad